 - Top it off with grapefruit soda.

 Two elements are essential in any Paloma recipe: tequila and grapefruit.
-Traditionally, grapefruit soda is used and Jarritos is the most popular brand (their grapefruit is labeled as Toronja).
-It's not too hard to find the Mexican soda, especially if you look at markets that sell international food (when you find it, pick up a bottle of their tamarind soda - again, trust me).
+Traditionally, grapefruit soda is used and Jarritos is the most popular brand available (their grapefruit is labeled as Toronja).
+It's not too hard to find this Mexican soda, especially if you look at markets that sell international food or shop online.

-If Jarritos cannot be found, Squirt is a grapefruit soda that is everywhere.
-For those who want to get their Paloma to a whole new level, check out the grapefruit sodas from boutique brands like Q Drinks.
+If you cannot find Jarritos, Squirt is the other grapefruit soda of choice and it is everywhere.
+To take your Paloma to a whole new level, check out the grapefruit sodas from boutique brands like Q Drinks.

-Let's not forget the tequila!
 Choose a great blanco tequila for the best Paloma and if you're in the mood to splurge, reposados are nice as well.
 Just make sure that you fight the temptation to play the cheapskate simply because this is a tall drink.
-The same quality rules you apply to the Margarita should apply to your Palomas as well.
+The same quality rules you apply to the Margarita should apply to your Paloma as well.

 Once you learn to love the Paloma, you will want to get a taste of the Cantarito.
-That drink is just as refreshing, it simply builds on the citrus.
+That drink is just as refreshing, it simply builds on the citrus flavor.